NHSDigital/nhs-notify-web-cms/docs/pages/pricing-and-commercial/pricing.md

 Find out about [charges and how to pay]({% link pages/pricing-and-commercial/charges-and-how-to-pay.md %}).

-Find out about the [memorandum of understanding and payment terms you must agree to]({% link pages/pricing-and-commercial/memorandum-of-understanding-and-payment-terms.md %}).
+If your organisation is part of NHS England, you must agree to our [memorandum of understanding and payment terms]({% link pages/pricing-and-commercial/memorandum-of-understanding-and-payment-terms.md %}).

 ## Text messages (SMS)